 The VPN is a great addition to Avast One Essentials, and the 5GB a week data allowance tramples over most of the competition.
 It's not such a clear picture when comparing paid products, though.
 Bitdefender's commercial VPN in particular is significantly faster than Avast and did a little better at unblocking in my last round of testing.

 Avast One doesn't include a password manager, but you do get a couple of extra protective layers designed to keep your credentials private.

 All versions of Avast One have the option to scan a database of data breaches (provided by dark web monitoring experts SpyCloud) to find out if their account details have been exposed.

 Avast One's paid products add breach monitoring, where the app automatically checks new breaches and warns you if your credentials are included.

-The paid editions also include Browser Protection, a feature which limits access to passwords stored in your browser.
-We tried using a couple of NirSoft tools to access our Chrome and Firefox passwords and Browser Protection worked perfectly, spotting the attempt, and blocking access until we approved it.
+The paid editions also include Browser Protection, a feature that limits access to passwords stored in your browser.
+I tried using a couple of NirSoft tools to access Chrome and Firefox passwords and Browser Protection worked perfectly, spotting the attempt, and blocking access until I approved it.

 Avast One Essential's Software Updater scans your apps, detecting and listing missing updates.
 It'll install them, too, although you must manually click an Update button for every app you'd like patched.

 Upgrade to Avast One Individual and you get the ability to automatically update all your apps.
 I tried this, and Software Updater found six available updates, downloaded the patches in parallel, then silently installed them, all in a very few seconds.

 This looks good and performs reasonably well, especially the free version.
 Avira's free Software Updater tells you about missing updates but won't do anything to install them until you upgrade.